Teachinghearts |

 Remember in Daniel 8, we learned the little horn power would magnify himself "even to the "Prince of the host."
 That means he would oppose Jesus Christ, the ruler of the angels.

-» He Has Power over Death.
+» He Has Power Over Death.

 In Daniel 12: 1-2, Michael is identified as prince of God's people who delivers God's people from the power of death.
 This passage parallels Daniel 10: 21 where Gabriel refers to his angelic associate as "Michael your prince".